Business Critical Illness Cover or Key Man Income Protection

 Statutory Sick Pay (SSP)

 Every employee in the UK is entitled to receive Statutory Sick Pay when they are too ill to go to work.
 In order to qualify for Statutory Sick Pay, employees need to be off work sick for 4 or more days in a row.
 During that waiting period, they may not receive pay if they are unable to work and then return before the 4 days.
 If you are suffering from ill health, it may be best to look at income protection policies.
 In particular, if you are self-employed and don’t get access to SSP.

 How much is SSP?

 Statutory Sick Pay works out around £89.35 a week for full-time employees.
 Employees receive SSP for the days that they would normally work.
-It is paid to each employee the same way as their normal salary or wage.
+It is paid to each employee in the same way as their normal salary or wage.
 This means that tax and national insurance are deducted from the amount.

 What is covered?

 In order to qualify for SSP, the employee has to have been ill for at least 4 days in a row.
 Employees cannot claim SSP if they’re already receiving Statutory Maternity Pay.
 Most illnesses and sickness are included in SSP, but employees must claim it through your employer.
 A doctor’s ‘fit note’ should be provided if the employee has been ill for over 7 days.